 Experts are only experts if other people believe they are.
 In the world of experts and authority figures, their audience matters.

-In the words of leading personal brand strategist Maya Elious, consistency means “building visibility”.
+In the words of leading personal brand strategist Maya Elious, consistency means “building visibility.”

 “The people that come to me now trust me because I kept going,” Maya says, “not because of what I do or because I say I’m the best, but because I kept showing up for myself.”

-If you want to know how to come across as an expert, aim to create a consistent tone of communication across your website, blog and social media posts.
+Aim to create a consistent tone of communication across your website, blog and social media posts.
 At the same time, stay on topic with your business accounts and consider making a separate account or page for unrelated or personal content.

 You can know all there is to know about a topic – which is awesome in its own right – but unless you’re communicating your knowledge to others, you’ll never be able to build a reputation as an expert.

 Online forums, social media and publications are all buzzing with conversations about any and every topic under the sun.
 The more you can confidently dive in and make useful, valuable contributions to relevant discussions, the more you’ll be able to build a following for your brand.
+Check out Jon’s guide to creating content for your social media here.

 The secret to how to come across as an expert is to be visible to the people who matter – including your audience, other authority figures and organizations that matter in your industry.